 - Grant awards cannot be used retroactively to pay costs for programs or services that have occurred in the past.

-- Applications from previous grantees are welcome; continued funding will be considered by the Community Investment Committee, but is not guaranteed.
+- Applications from previous grantees are welcome; continued funding will be considered by CIC, but is not guaranteed.

 What the Guilford Foundation Funds